formsandflows/PACo/Components/cmp_CommandBar_A.md

 A record is used to define the command bar.
 Because command bar items will have a different width, using a gallery for the commands was not possible.
 This component contains up to 8 command slots.
 How many to actually use is configured in the record.
 When a command slot shoud not be used:

-- The property "icon#" must be set to "Signal".
 - The property "Title#" must be set to an empty string ("").
 - The property "Width#" must be set to 0.
 - The property "SelectedItems#" must be set to "##".